 If the pump is equipped with an outboard bearing, place the shaft end cover in the vise with the mounting face up.
+Remove the snap ring with snap ring pliers.
+If unit is equipped with a spriral lock retaining ring, remove with a small screwdriver or awl.
 Install the snap ring in the groove to retain the outboard bearing.